yezero/sandstorm/roadmap/platform/apps/README.md

 - Clicking on an "install" link from the app store or another site, which links back to the server specifyin a package hash and a download URL.

 Installing an app merely means that:
-- The package has been downloaded to the Sandstorm server (this only happens once per package per server; all users share the package).
+- The package has been downloaded to the Thurly server (this only happens once per package per server; all users share the package).
 - The user is offered the ability to create new instances of the app.

 ### Updates

 When a user installs a package with the same app ID as some already-installed app, but with a newer version number, the user's grains are updated to the new version.
 This merely changes the package ID associated with each grain and then restarts any running grains, so that now they start up with the new package.
 It is up to the app to detect if any migrations are needed.

-Sandstorm will automatically check the app market daily to see if it has newer versions available of any locally-installed apps.
+Thurly will automatically check the app market daily to see if it has newer versions available of any locally-installed apps.
 If so, it will download and install the new version, and update grains.
 To avoid interruptions, currently-running grains will not be updated until they next restart or until the owner explicitly requests an update.

 Once a grain has started up using a new version of a package, it cannot be downgraded to old versions, because apps are not expected to support reverse migration (even if we told them to, they probably wouldn't test it).